jultty/sop-paren/README.md

 $ ./gradlew run
 ```

-This is a solution to the parenthisization problem presented in IFSP's Systems Analysis curriculum, during the Operating Systems course.
+This is a solution to the parenthesization problem presented in IFSP's Systems Analysis curriculum, during the Operating Systems course.

 You can compile and run the code by executing the `gradlew` (Unix) or `gradlew.bat` (Windows) wrappers with the `run` parameter, as shown in the code snippet above.